patternfly/patternfly-react/packages/react-datetime/src/demos/DateRangePicker.md

 ### Date range picker

 Intended to be used as a filter.
 After selecting a start date the next day is automatically selected.
-Future dates are not allowed.

 ```js
 import { Split, SplitItem } from '@patternfly/react-core';